 Social media has been around for ages now; it seems—some people even think they can write social posts in their sleep!

 But just because your social techniques have stayed the same, it doesn’t mean your competitors have.
-In fact, while you’ve been sleeping, nearly every social channel has evolved, causing users to step up their game.
+While you’ve been sleeping, nearly every social channel has evolved, causing users to step up their game.

 With competition high, and so many other social channels and brands competing for air time, you’ve got to stay on top of your game to stand out.

-That’s why we’ve compiled the new best practices by channel—to help you wake up, get out there, and create the most effective posts for your brand.
+That’s why we’ve compiled the new best practices by channel—to help you wake up, get out there, and create the most useful posts for your brand.

 1. Upgrade your banner

 Instead of a simple photo, upload a video as your banner.
 Try this when a new product launches.